 Primary Meige Syndrome

-Several studies and clinical scenarios have provoked the significance of genetic component in the generation of disease.
-The patients with p.Gly213Ser or p.Ala353thr mutations have been found to have clinical manifestations of Meige syndrome.
-Recently GNAL (gene for Guanine nucleotide-binding protein G, subunit alpha) mutations are reported to be the cause of cranial and cervical dystonia, but more evidence is needed.
+Several studies and clinical scenarios have provoked the significance of genetic components in the generation of disease.
+The patients with p.Gly213Ser, or p.Ala353thr mutations have been found to have clinical manifestations of Meige syndrome.
+Recently GNAL (gene for guanine nucleotide-binding protein G, subunit alpha) mutations are reported to be the cause of cranial and cervical dystonia, but more evidence is needed.

 Secondary Meige Syndrome